700 Children's® – A Blog by Pediatric Experts

 Can Milk Cause Cavities?

 Despite increasing consciousness about the dangers of sugary drinks, milk and milk-alternative beverages remain an area of confusion.
 All types of milk can cause cavities if they are inappropriately consumed.
 For example, cavities on the upper front teeth can develop if a baby with teeth is put to bed at night with a bottle of milk.
 However, plain cow’s milk typically does not cause cavities if it is given in a cup with meals.
-Flavored milks that contain sucrose, such as chocolate or strawberry milks, are more likely to cause cavities.
+Flavored milks that contain sugar, such as chocolate or strawberry milks, are more likely to cause cavities.

 What About Nondairy Milks?